ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 - **What are your expectations?**

 ## Task 8: Evaluation of the Model(s): **Confusion Matrix**
 So let’s start evaluating our model.
 A good start is to calculate the confusion Matrix.
-Uncomment the following lines to calculate the confusion matrix and store it as an image under the “img” folder:
+Run the following lines to calculate the confusion matrix and store it as an image under the “img” folder:
 ```python
 plt.clf() # clear plot
 fig = plt.figure(figsize=(6, 4))